YaLTeR/blender_io_mesh_bsp/README.md

 ## Usage
-Once the addon has been installed, you will be able to import Quake bsp files from File > Import > Quake BSP (.bsp).
+Once the addon has been installed, you will be able to import Quake bsp files from File > Import > Goldsrc BSP (.bsp).
 Selecting this option will open the file browser and allow you to select a file to load.
 Before loading the file, you can tweak some options to change how the BSP will be imported into Blender.

+### Exported WAD path
+Sets the path where are located all the .bmp files that blender will load into your materials

 ### Scale (default: 0.03125)
 Changes the size of the imported geometry.
 The size of a unit in Quake is not the